EXAMPLES OF CUSTOMER RELATIONSHIP MANAGEMENT

 • Tracking customer interactions

-• Keep up with sales performance goals
+• Keeping up with sales performance goals

 • Making customer info available throughout an organization